-Shipping costs are lower in 2008 than in 2007 because we acquired our own truck for local deliveries and because we negotiated better bulk shipping rates to the US.
-The Company also discountinued the sales agency relationship in California, which reduced sales commissions and other selling costs.
+Shipping costs are lower in 2009 than in 2008 because we negotiated better bulk shipping rates to the US.
+The Company also discontinued the sales agency relationship in California, which reduced sales commissions and other selling costs.

 General and Administrative Expenses